DataBiosphere/toil/docs/running/cliOptions.rst

                         (default=3600)
   --disableProgress     Disables the progress bar shown when standard error is
                         a terminal.
+  --publishWorkflowMetrics {all,current,no}
+                        Whether to publish workflow metrics reports (including uniqe workflow and task run IDs, job names, and version and Toil feature use information) to Dockstore when a workflow completes.
+Selecting "current" will publish
+                        metrics for the current workflow.
+Selecting "all" will also publish prior workflow runs from the Toil history database, even if they themselves were run with "no".
+                        Note that once published, workflow metrics CANNOT be deleted or un-published; they will stay published forever!

 **Debug Options**
 Debug options for finding problems or helping with testing.